Updated September 2016

 B. Annual Retreat: A retreat shall be held each year to orientate new members to the Centurions program and to plan for the upcoming year.

-2. Retreat Committee: The retreat coordinator(s) shall establish a committee of active Centurions to coordinate all aspects of the following year's annual retreat.
-This committee's responsibilites shall include determining the retreat's time and location, making arrangements for lodging and meals, and planning the retreat agenda in coordination with the Steering Committee.
+1. Retreat Committee: The retreat coordinator(s) shall establish a committee of active Centurions to coordinate all aspects of the following year's annual retreat.
+This committee's responsibilities shall include making arrangements for lodging and meals, and planning the retreat agenda in coordination with the Steering Committee.

-C. Task Force Assignments: All active Centurions shall be required to participate in teh planning and execution of at least one task force, with the exception of second-year Steering Committee members.
+C. Task Force Assignments: All active Centurions shall be required to participate in the planning and execution of at least one task force, with the exception of second-year Steering Committee members.

 D. Committee Assignments: All active Centurions shall be required to participate in committee work through an assigned standing committee.

-E. Projects Requirement: During each program year, all active Centurions are required to participate in a minimum of 16 hours of Centurions-supported community service projects.
+E. Projects Requirement: During each program year, all active Centurions are required to participate in a minimum of 20 hours of Centurions-supported community service projects and meet the required legacy participation commitment.

 VI.
 Standing Committee Structure